 Parental involvement is an integral part of a student's success at Jesuit High School and your participation is invaluable to the Jesuit experience.
 Through the Volunteer (VIP) Program, parents have the opportunity to meet each other and build community as well as share their talents and abilities with the school.

-All families are required to perform 20 hours of service.
-Families of Seniors should report their hours by April 15th and Freshman, Sophomore and Junior families should report their hours by April 30th.
-Only parents, grandparents, guardians and siblings (over the age of 18) may earn hours for the family.
+Each family is required to volunteer 25 hours per family in support of Jesuit High School throughout the year.
+Only parents, current students, guardians, grandparents, or siblings (over the age of 18) may perform the volunteer hours for the family.
+Other relatives or friends of the family may not earn hours.
+Current students may earn up to 10 hours of volunteer service for the family.
+Parents with more than one Jesuit student perform 25 hours per family (and earn a maximum of 10 current-student hours).
 There is a non-participation fee of \$500 for families who do not complete their service hours and the fee is not prorated for partial hours completed.

 Parents track hours on the VIP Hours Reporting Form and need the signature of the event chairperson on the form.
-Submit the completed form, with the hours totaled, once the required 20+ hours are fulfilled.
+Submit the completed form, with the hours totaled, once the required 25+ hours are fulfilled.
 "Extra" VIP hours are not carried over to the following year and may not be donated to other families.
 Hours may not be earned by driving students to activities.
 The form can be downloaded at jesuithighschool.org/vip.

-Completed forms should be mailed to Jesuit High School/ VIP, 1200 Jacob Lane, Carmichael, CA 95608 or scanned and emailed to volunteers@jesuithighschool.org.
+Completed forms should be mailed to Jesuit High School/VIP, 1200 Jacob Lane, Carmichael, CA 95608 or scanned and emailed to volunteers@jesuithighschool.org.